-The aim of COVInsAG / Coronavirus Act is to enable and facilitate the continuation of companies that have become insolvent or are experiencing financial difficulties due to the coronavirus.
-The companies should be given time to take the necessary precautions to eliminate the insolvency problems, in particular to take advantage of state aid for this purpose or to make financing or restructuring arrangements with creditors and capital providers.
+COVInsAG / Coronavirus Act aims to enable and facilitate the continuation of companies that have become insolvent or are experiencing financial difficulties due to the coronavirus.
+The companies should be given time to take the necessary precautions to eliminate the insolvency problems, particularly to take advantage of state aid for this purpose or to make financing or restructuring arrangements with creditors and capital providers.

-The limitation of liability and rescission risks in § 2 COVInsAG is also intended to create the conditions for granting restructuring loans to such companies and for ensuring that the business relationship is not broken off by the creditor.
+The limitation of liability and rescission risks in § 2 COVInsAG is also intended to create the conditions for granting restructuring loans to such companies and ensuring that the creditor does not break off the business relationship.

 Which Companies will not survive the Crisis?

 The advantages (and disadvantages) of the above-mentioned uses are currently being intensively experienced.
 These COVID-19 work practices perceived as beneficial will continue to hold sway even after the end of the crisis.
-The first three changes of use mentioned above do not only affect the need for central office space, but also all annexes, such as restaurants and canteens as well as sales outlets at office locations, parking requirements, etc.
+The first three changes of use mentioned above affect the need for central office space and all annexes, such as restaurants and canteens as well as sales outlets at office locations, parking requirements, etc.